uktrade/great-styles/README.md

 Build and watch static assets (indepentent process) using gulp:
-`npm i -g gulp` then `gulp` will compile and watch for ongoing SCSS changes. or `npm rum build-static` will execute gulp with `npx` (if you prefer not to install gulp globally).
+`npm i -g gulp` then `gulp` will compile and watch for ongoing SCSS changes. or `npm run static-build` will execute gulp with `npx` (if you prefer not to install gulp globally).

 Preview DSM/storybook locally:
 `npm run dsm-storybook:preview`